thednp/svg-path-commander/README.md

 * *OUTPUTFILE* - specify the path to the file you want to build into;
 * *FORMAT* - specify either `umd`,`cjs`,`iife`, you know the thing;
 * *MIN* - set `TRUE`/`FALSE` to minify the output or NOT.

+# What Is It For?

+* converting and optimizing *SVGPathElement* for use in third party application; our [KUTE.js](https://github.com/thednp/kute.js) animation engine is using it to process *SVGPathElement* coordinates for [SVG morphing](https://thednp.github.io/kute.js/svgMorph.html) and [SVG cubic morphing](https://thednp.github.io/kute.js/svgCubicMorph.html);
+* animators that work with SVGs and need tools for performing specific path command processing;
+* font-icon creators can use it in both Node.js and web applications to process and test their creations.

 # Technical Considerations